codeslayer777/BankApp/README.md

-# BankApp
+# Bankist-App
-Bankist application with HTML, CSS and JavaScript
+Bamkist application with HTML, CSS and JavaScript